 It is perfect spring weather in Coffs Harbour at the moment so I intended to make the sunshine and enjoy a sunset picnic at the beach with a bottle of wine and some nice food.
 What would be better for a picnic than a Muff Burger!

 My mum had also given me a recipe which showed a lovely Antipasto Cob.
-So for once in my life I was organized with the recipe for my website which would suit my picnicing intentions.
+For once in my life, I was organised with the recipe for my website which would suit my picnicking intentions.

-Then, as I was perusing my favourite food bloggers sites, what do I see staring out at me?
+Then, as I was perusing my favourite food recipe sites, what do I see staring out at me?
 The perfect Muff!
-My cob was really called a muff, and the lovely Connor from “Hold the Beef” had already done the muff to perfection.
+My cob was really called a muff and it was done to perfection.
 Seems the layered cob goes by two names, and probably the truest to its origins is the Muffuletta or “muff” for short.
-Read here for the muff story.

-The epiphany which led to the creation of the “Muff Burger” was my three year old daughter’s meltdown when I told her that she couldn’t have hamburgers for breakfast.
-The only way to stop the tears and get her to pre-school was to promise hamburgers for dinner, and that’s when the light bulb went off in my head.
-I would make a Muff Burger and Mini Muffs for the kids so they could have the fillings they liked, (meat, cheese and coleslaw).
+The epiphany which led to the creation of the “Muff Burger” was my three-year-old daughter’s meltdown when I told her that she couldn’t have hamburgers for breakfast.
+The only way to stop the tears and get her to pre-school was to promise hamburgers for dinner, and that’s when the light bulb went on in my head.
+I would make a Muff Burger and Mini Muff Burgers for the kids so they could have the fillings they liked, (meat, cheese and coleslaw).